 - Ask to speak with a relative or friend who knows you well and can answer questions about your daily habits and behavior

-To determine whether vascular dementia is the cause of any cognitive impairment or dementia that you may have, your doctor will consider your medical history and your lifestyle (such as your eating patterns, physical activity level, sleep health, and whether you are or have been a smoker), and order imaging tests.
+To find out if vascular dementia is the cause of any cognitive impairment or other dementia that you experience, your provider will review your medical history, including cardiovascular risk factors such as blood pressure and cholesterol levels.
+They may also ask about your lifestyle, including eating patterns, physical activity level, sleep health, and whether you are or have been a smoker.
+They may also order imaging tests.

 Diagnosis can take time.
-This is because it is often difficult to tell whether symptoms are a result of problems with the blood vessels, as is the case with vascular dementia, or whether they are from Alzheimer’s disease.
+It can be hard to tell whether symptoms are a result of blood vessel problems, as is the case with vascular dementia, or whether they are from another cause, such as Alzheimer’s disease.

 What causes vascular dementia?

-Vascular dementia is caused by conditions that damage the blood vessels in the brain or interfere with proper blood flow and oxygen delivery to the brain.
-This oxygen shortage inhibits the brain’s ability to work as well as it should.
-For example, stroke blocks blood flow to the brain, decreasing oxygen.
-However, high blood pressure, high cholesterol, and smoking also increase the risk of vascular dementia.
-Vascular dementia may happen by itself or with Alzheimer’s disease.
+Vascular dementia is caused by conditions that damage the blood vessels in the brain or interfere with blood flow and oxygen delivery to the brain.
+This oxygen shortage keeps the brain from working as well as it should.
+For example, a stroke may block blood flow to the brain and lower oxygen levels.
+Atherosclerosis in the brain’s blood vessels also can lead to vascular dementia.

 How is it treated?

-If your doctor diagnoses you with vascular dementia, your treatment plan may include taking medicine or using medical devices to manage other conditions, such as high blood pressure, atherosclerosis, or sleep apnea, that may cause your vascular dementia to worsen.
+Currently there are no treatments that reverse dementia, but there are ways to manage your symptoms.
+If you are diagnosed with vascular dementia, your treatment plan may include taking medicine or using medical devices to manage any other conditions that can cause your vascular dementia to get worse.
+Those other conditions may include high blood pressure, atherosclerosis, or sleep apnea

-Your doctor may also recommend that you adopt heart-healthy lifestyle changes, such as heart-healthy eating, which includes limiting alcohol, getting regular physical activity, aiming for a healthy weight; quitting smoking; and managing stress.
+Your healthcare provider may also recommend that you make heart-healthy lifestyle changes.
+These include eating, limiting alcohol, getting regular physical activity, aiming for a healthy weight, quitting smoking, controlling diabetes, and managing stress.